-(16) Deferred Developer Allowance/Fee - The Authority may permit a portion of the total approved DAF amount to be pledged back by the mortgagor to complete the multifamily rental housing development.
-Such pledged back/deferred amount approved by the Authority must be acknowledged in the organizational documents of the mortgagor.
-The pledged back or deferred
+(15) Deferred Developer Allowance/Fee - The Authority may permit a portion of the total approved DAF amount to be pledged back by the mortgagor to complete the multifamily rental housing development.
+For the purposes of assessing initial application feasibility, the pledged back or deferred amount should not exceed the lesser of:

-- (a) fifty percent (50%) of the Authority-approved total DAF as of initial closing, or - (b) the amount that may be fully recovered by the mortgagor, without interest, from Authority-approved annual distributions during the first fifteen (15) years of operations.
+(a) fifty percent (50%) of the Authority-approved total paid DAF as of initial closing, or

+(b) the amount that may be fully recovered by the mortgagor, without interest, from Authority-approved annual distributions during the first fifteen (15) years of operations.